Isabel Bassett Wasson: Early life and education

+Career

+Yellowstone and National Park Service

 Wasson became one of the first interpretive rangers hired by the National Park Service, and the second ranger and first female ranger at Yellowstone National Park.
 She was hired when Horace Albright, then the Park Superintendent, heard her lecture on geology to a group of her family and friends who were visiting the park in the summer of 1919 on a tour of national parks organized by the Brooklyn Daily Eagle.
 Albright invited her to return in the summer of 1920 to lead interpretive tours and give lectures about the geology of the park, which she did.
 After she was hired she wrote to the Wellesley alumnae magazine, "Next summer I am to be a ranger in Yellowstone Park.
 You never heard of a woman ranger?
 Well, neither have I." She gave over 200 public talks on the geology of the park that summer, and is credited with setting the template for interpretive talks by NPS rangers.
 Albright also asked her to train the hotel bellhops to give talks similar to hers, but she concluded that they lacked the background in geology to do this.
-She suggested instead that the park hire college students on summer break to give talks, and this became a tradition at Yellowstone and many other parks.
+She suggested instead that the park hire geology and biology students as summer interns to lead the tours during the tourist season, and this became a tradition at Yellowstone and many other parks.
+In fact, the training program Wasson developed became the template for training NPS summer interns for decades.
 Albright invited her to return again in the summer of 1921, but she declined because she was pregnant.
 She inquired about returning in 1922 but others had been hired to do similar work.

+Petroleum Geology

+Wasson worked as a petroleum geologist in her husband's office at the Pure Oil Company from the early 1920s until 1928, becoming one of the first women petroleum engineers.
+In the early 1920s, Pure Oil Company sent Isabel Bassett Wasson to Venezuela to study oil fields that had been recently discovered.
+It was quite unusual for a woman to do that work in the 1920s, and she made headlines in newspapers across the country.
+She and her husband also traveled to Puerto Rico for their work.
+She published two scholarly articles on geology, one co-authored with her husband about an oil field discovered by Pure Oil in 1914, and another by herself about the ages of rock formations in Ohio and new terminology for them; the latter was cited in a number of other papers and a recent book.